rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 ## Installing the Repository

 This part isn’t quite as simple as installing an extra repository usually is.
-We’re going to have to create a custom repo file for `dnf` to use, and download *Nginx* from.
-Technically, we’re sort of repurposing  repositories for CentOS that were made and hosted by *Nginx* themselves.
-This solution may or may not be viable in the long term, but it’s working great for now.

 First, make sure your machine is updated: